Port Wine Cellar Comparison: Which Lodge Should You Visit?

 Price: €18 standard / €25 with Fado | Duration: 45–60 minutes | Tasting: 2–3 ports

-Pros: Cheapest entry price at €18; Fado option adds cultural value; central Gaia waterfront location; guided tour is clear and concise.
+Pros: Most affordable entry price at €18; Fado option adds cultural value; central Gaia waterfront location; guided tour is clear and concise.

 Cons: Standard tour is short; Fado performance is more of a sampler than a full concert; wine selection doesn't include aged or reserve ports in the basic package; can feel rushed when busy.